In this guide, I’ll walk you through the steps and examples of how to create a lead grading and lead scoring model or a lead rating system.

 What kind of lead scoring and lead grading system are you currently using?

-What’s worked, what’s not worked so well?
+What’s worked, and what’s not worked so well?
 Share in the comments below.